 Major and minor workers of Oligomyrmex sp3.
 The 'horns' at the back of the head of the major is here (top and bottom image) bearly visible.

 Oligomyrmex queen surrounded by her protective workers.
-Two dots on the head of the major worker are the two 'horns.'

 Minor workers of this Oligomyrmex species feeding on part of a dragon fly.
 Major workers of thief ants specialist Oligomyrmex species do not commonly take part in food acquisition.